lepetitglacon/category_treebuilder/README.md

 This extension makes category tree building simple.

 ## Install

+> :warning: Do not install this extension in production environnement !
+> This extension is still in development phase, it may ruin your category folder structure or delete all your categories :warning:

 Download the extension, put it in the "packages" folder.

 Then run :